 Pour into small baking pan (8 x 8) and refrigerate until set (about 2 hours).

 Put cocoa in a bowl.

-Using melon baller, scoop out about a small ball of chocolate mixture.
+Using melon-baller, scoop out a small ball of chocolate mixture.

 Take out of refrigerator and roll into balls with your hands.